ettore-bernardi/ettore-bernardi/README.md

 # Hi i'm Ettore Bernardi

 ## About me:
-I'm a full stack developer with foccus in back-end.
+I'm a full stack developer with focus in back-end.

 ## Knowledge
 <div display="flex">